glouwa/d3-hypertree/readme.md

 <b>Or</b> download the [latest release](https://cdn.jsdelivr.net/npm/d3-hypertree@1.1.0/dist/)
 of the prebuilt bundle if npm is not used.
-The prebuilt bundle declares the global variable `hyt`, therefore an import as in the usage example below is not necessary.
+The prebuilt bundle declares the global variable `hyt`, therefore an import as in the Webpack example below is not necessary.

-Add the following lines to your page:
+And add the following lines to your page:
 ```html
 <link  href="index-browser-light.css" rel="stylesheet">
 <script src="d3-hypertree.js"></script>